Matthew Brant 1971 - 2020 - Obituary

-Matthew is survived by a son Alexander Brant from Colorado; his parents, C. Lewis and Barbara (Banning) Brant of North Stonington; a brother Richard and his wife Nancy of Billerica, Mass.; nieces, Katherine Serra of Westerly, R.I., Lauren Brant of Pawcatuck, and Jennifer Brant of Boston, Mass.
-He was predeceased by a brother "Kip" Brant.
+Born February 25, 1971, he is survived by a son Alexander Brant of Colorado, his parents, C. Lewis and Barbara (Banning) Brant of North Stonington, a brother Richard and his wife Nancy of Billerica, Ma.
+Nieces Katherine Serra of Westerly; Lauren Brant of Pawcatuck and Jennifer Brant of Boston.
+He also had a brother "Kip" Brant who predeceased him.

 A Memorial Service will announced at a later date, when it is safer to gather.